ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 * Small: 1 rack of IBM Power10 (S1022 and E1050) processors
 * Medium: 2 – 4 racks of IBM Power10 (S1022, E1050, or E1080) processors.

 You can expand the pod by adding more compute nodes up to a specific maximum number.
 This limit is related to the configuration size of the pod.
 For example, if you start the pod with 5 nodes, you can later add 3 more nodes.
 The pods are equipped with a spare compute node per compute type.
 For example, 1 compute node for each group of IBM Power E1080 processors.
-The spare node will be used for maintenance or automatic high availability purposes.
+The spare nodes is used for maintenance or automatic high availability purposes.
 You can use 100% of the core, memory, and storage of the nodes by excluding the spare nodes.

-The spare node is used by the IBM site reliability engineering (SRE) team for maintenance and are not available for your use.
+The spare node is used by the IBM site reliability engineering (SRE) team for maintenance and is not available for your use.
 {: note}

 <!--When the threshold exceeds, you receive a notification.
 [SHU: Not available currently for LA.]-->